Producers at Colorado Farm Show look to emerging markets to increase their profitability | TheFencePost.com

 Low commodity and livestock prices have prompted producers to look for new markets.

-That’s what drove them to the Emerging Markets panel discussion at the Colorado Farm Show on Tuesday afternoon.
+That’s what drove them to the Emerging Markets panel discussion at the Colorado Farm Show on Jan.
+24.

 Producers had a lot of questions for panelists Ed Lehrburger, president and CEO of PureVision Technology Inc. in Fort Lupton, Colo., and Jeremy Kempter, of Old Town Distilling Co. in Fort Collins, Colo.